peterkuma/rstool/README.md

 Time is expressed as Julian days
 (fractional number of days since -4712-01-01T12:00:00 UTC).

-The formats can be converted in the order raw:\<instrument\> → pts → prof.
+The formats can be converted in the order raw (raw:\<instrument\>) → points (pts) → profile (prof).

 ### Points (pts)

-pts is an instrument-independent format containing a sequence of radiosonde measurements as received by the base station, converted to a standard set of variables.
+pts is an instrument-independent format containing a sequence of radiosonde measurements as received by the base station ordered by time, converted to a standard set of variables.

 | Variable | Description | Units | Type |
 | --- | --- | --- | --- |